fuwu99/primrose-pokemeow/README.md

 #### Why remove battletower bot from sale soon?

 It provides too much of an advantage to people who purchase this bot, this can't be made lightly.
-Thus only selling it exclusively to people who are early, might remove it in about two weeks time.
+Thus only selling it exclusively to people who are early, might remove it in about some time.

-#### Why bot?

-It's the game's fault for being boring, instead of spending precious hours of my time on the pointless bot I can just automate all of them.
-I'm only releasing this trying to find my way out of the game, but Ive gotta ruin the whole playerbase first.

 ## Authors
 ##### [vanta#0099]()